johnny19873/ansible-azcli-docker-dev-env/README.md

 5. After the container is built, VS Code automatically connects to it and maps the project folder from your local file system into the container.

-6. Open the terminal in vscode and you can notice that now you are working directly inside the container and you have available **Ansible** and the **Azure CLI**.
+6. Open the terminal in vscode, you can notice now that you are working directly inside the container and you have available **Ansible** and the **Azure CLI**.

     <IMG  src="https://raw.githubusercontent.com/vortegon/ansible-azcli-docker-dev-env/master/doc/assets/6.png"  alt="Container connection successfull"/>